galliot-us/adaptive-pose-estimation/README.md

-# Neuralet Adaptive Pose Estimation
+# Galliot Adaptive Pose Estimation

-This is the neuralet's Adaptive Pose Estimation repository.
-With this module you can run specialized pose estimation models with the help of [Neuralet's Adaptive Learning API](https://api.neuralet.io/).
+This is the Galliot's Adaptive Pose Estimation repository.
+With this module you can run specialized pose estimation models with the help of [Galliot's Adaptive Learning API](https://api.neuralet.io/).

 ## Supported Devices